phytec/imx-oei-phytec/README.md

 Compiling requires an ARM cross-compiler.
 Download and install the required arm-none-eabi toolchain from the [Arm GNU Toolchain Downloads](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads) website.
-For example, from the x86_64 Linux hosted cross toolchains AArch32 bare-metal target (arm-none-eabi) section, download the *.xz file to a directory for the tool chain (e.g. tools) and then:
+For example, from the x86_64 Linux hosted cross toolchains AArch32 bare-metal target (arm-none-eabi) section, download the *.xz file to a directory for the tool chain and then:

     tar xvf *.xz

-Set the TOOLS shell variable to the directory the toolchain is installed in.
+The expected toolchain version is defined in oei/makefiles/common.mak:

+    export TC_VERSION ?= 15.2.rel1

+Set the CROSS_COMPILE environment variable.
 For example:

-    export TOOLS=~/tools
+    export CROSS_COMPILE="ccache /path/to/arm-gnu-toolchain-$(TC_VERSION)-x86_64-arm-none-eabi/bin/arm-none-eabi-"

-The expected toolchain location is defined in oei/makefiles/gcc_cross.mak:

-    OEI_CROSS_COMPILE ?= $(TOOLS)/arm-gnu-toolchain-$(TC_VERSION)-x86_64-arm-none-eabi/bin/arm-none-eabi-

-The default toolchain version is defined in oei/makefiles/common.mak:

-    export TC_VERSION ?= 15.2.rel1

-If you have a different version installed, please specify it either by redefining TC_VERSION in common.mk, or by setting TC_VERSION in build command:

-    make TC_VERSION=<installed version> ...

 Also ensure the Linux installation is up-to-date and then install: